tongwu-msft/azure-rest-api-specs/api-doc/compute/VirtualMachines.md

     - name: api-version
       description: The API version of the resource provider to use for this operation.
 Use the latest version of 2016-03-30.
     - name: subscriptionId
       description: The identifier of the target subscription.
-To get a list of subscriptions for a tenant, use [List all aubscriptions](../../api-ref/resources/subscriptions.json#Subscriptions_List).
     - name: resourceGroupName
       description: The name of the resource group that will contain the virtual machine.
-For more information about creating and managing resource groups, see [Resource Groups](../../api-ref/resources/resourcegroups.json).
 description: *content
 ---